 3. See which skills appear on both lists.

 These will become the skills that you’ll include in your resume.

 4. List them as bullet points, in a separate skills section on your resume.

 Bulleted lists draw the reader’s attention, and your relevant skills will be easy to spot.

 5. Add soft skills and hard skills.

-Also, include your technology skills, grouping them together.
+Also, include your technology skills and personal skills, grouping them together.
 Your final list should include about 10 skills.

 Let’s see how your cashier skills can look on a resume: